 - Ability to manage cleaning and basic domestic housework

-What is Involved in an Initial NDIS Assessment?
+What is an NDIS Assessment?

 Prior to our initial assessment, we will speak with the participant and their support coordinator to establish what they are looking to achieve from the session.
 Components assessed usually include: